 Going on field trips to study pond life is a favorite part of many children’s science education.
 In addition to the fun of being out in nature, it also teaches kids how stream ecologists can gauge a stream’s health by what kinds of invertebrates are present.
 Kids use dip nets and shallow white bowls to fish out, sort through, and identify the many strange invertebrates that live in the shallow water of a pond edge.
 Clam shrimp can be one of the discoveries.
 What a surprise to find these small, nifty creatures!

 Clam shrimp occur in the fossil record as early as the Devonian period, about 400 million years ago.
-The Devonian is often called the Age of Fishes because during that time ancient, armored placoderm fishes dominated aquatic habitats and early cartilaginous and bony fishes also diversified and flourished.
-During the Triassic, many clam shrimp species lived in saltwater, though today, all clam shrimp live in freshwater.
+The Devonian is often called the Age of Fishes because during that time ancient, armored placoderm fishes dominated aquatic habitats; also, early cartilaginous and bony fishes were diversifying and flourishing.
+Later, during the Triassic period (about 225 million years ago), many clam shrimp species lived in saltwater.
+Today, though, all clam shrimp live in freshwater.
 At times in geologic history, clam shrimp used to be more abundant and diverse.
 Around 300 extinct species are known from fossils, but only about 150 species live today.